 Whitehead Institute for Biomedical Research (the "Institute"), located in Cambridge, Massachusetts, is a nonstock, nonprofit corporation existing under the laws of the State of Delaware.
-The Institute engages in basic biomedical research and education to foster the understanding of biological systems, organisms, and processes, with the ultimate goal of improving human health and well-being.
+The Institute is a world-renowned research institution dedicated to improving human health through basic biomedical research.